demisto/content-docs/content-repo/extra-docs/articles/Shift-management.md

 ### Playbooks

 * **Shift handover**
 This is the main playbook of the shift handover.
 This playbook is used to set up shift handover meetings and provides details of the shift handover.
-By modifying the playbook inputs you can configure whether to activate the Assign Active Incidents to Next Shift sub-playbook.
+By modifying the playbook inputs you can configure whether to activate the **Assign Active Incidents to Next Shift** sub-playbook.
 You can run this playbook as a job a few minutes after the scheduled shift change occurs.

 * **Assign Active Incidents to Next Shift**
-This sub-playbook reassigns active incidents to the current users on call.
+This sub-playbook reassigns active incidents to the current users who are on call.

 * **Set a Shift handover meeting**
 This sub-playbook creates an online meeting in the integrated app for shift handover.
 Currently this playbook supports Zoom.